Azure/azure-sdk/docs/android/design.md

 | `NullPointerException`          | When a method argument is `null` and `null` is unexpected      |
 | `UnsupportedOperationException` | When an object doesn't support method invocation               |

-{% include requirement/MUSTNOT id="android-errors-no-new-types" %} create a new error type when a language-specific error type will suffice.
+{% include requirement/MUSTNOT id="android-errors-no-new-errors" %} create a new error type when a language-specific error type will suffice.

-{% include requirement/MUST id="android-errors-javadoc" %} specify all checked and unchecked exceptions thrown in a method within the JavaDoc documentation on the method as `@throws` statements.
+{% include requirement/MUST id="android-errors-document-all" %} specify all checked and unchecked exceptions thrown in a method within the JavaDoc documentation on the method as `@throws` statements.

 {% include requirement/MUST id="android-errors-exception-tree" %} use the existing exception types present in the Azure Core library for service request failures.
 Avoid creating new exception types.
 The following list outlines all available exception types (with indentation indicating exception type hierarchy):

 - `AzureException`: Never use directly.
 Throw a more specific subtype.
   - `HttpResponseException`: Thrown when an unsuccessful response is received with http status code (e.g. 3XX, 4XX, 5XX) from the service request.
-    - `ClientAuthenticationException`: Thrown when there’s a failure to authenticate against the service.
+    - `ClientAuthenticationException`: Thrown when there's a failure to authenticate against the service.
-    - `DecodeException`: Thrown when there’s an error during response deserialization.
+    - `DecodeException`: Thrown when there's an error during response deserialization.
     - `ResourceExistsException`: Thrown when an HTTP request tried to create an already existing resource.
     - `ResourceModifiedException`: Thrown for invalid resource modification with status code of 4XX, typically 412 Conflict.
     - `ResourceNotFoundException`: Thrown when a resource is not found, typically triggered by a 412 response (for PUT) or 404 (for GET/POST).